Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-1.md

-These outcomes were then utilized into fine-tuning process which was a modified version of the existing `stagecoach` repo provided from the XRI Global team.
+These outcomes were then used in the fine-tuning process, which was a modified version of the existing `stagecoach` repo provided by the XRI Global team.

-## 🎚️ **Finetuning Whisper for low resource languages**
+## 🎚️ **Fine-tuning Whisper for low-resource languages**

 For my second project during my internship at XRI Global, I worked on adapting OpenAI's **Whisper** model for four African and one Indic languages: Yoruba, Chichewa, Hausa, Amharic, and Urdu.
 My role focused on outperforming existing benchmarks that were available in **Huggingface**.